-Seaside or desert-bound, the classic clambake is a summer tradition we just can’t get enough of.
-Here, we spoke with Proof, An American Canteen Sous Chef Dell Morris from The Four Seasons Resort Scottsdale at Troon North to get the low-down on how to make this summer sensation an unforgettable event.
+Seaside or desert-bound, the classic clambake is a end-of-summer tradition we just can’t get enough of.
+Here, we spoke with Proof, An American Canteen Sous Chef Dell Morris from The Four Seasons Resort Scottsdale at Troon North to get the low-down on how to make this summer sensation an unforgettable event, with the best baked clam.

 GATHER YOUR GOODS